 Plantar fasciitis- no, I hadn’t heard of it either.
 I wish I had.

-In recent years I have also begun to keep a simple account of my walks over five miles.
+In recent years I began to keep a simple account of my walks over five miles.
 On an Excel sheet I note route, miles, weather, conditions underfoot and crucially, any issues with the body, it is aging after all.
 On 1 February 2015 I completed another section of the North Downs Way, sixteen miles from Folkestone to Wye, a rather lovely part of the Downs if a bit muddy in places.
 Making my notes in the evening I recorded that I had a bit of a pain in my left heel, nothing much, but over the next week it never went away.
 I had also noticed that I had recorded a sore heel following my walks throughout January.
 Like most people, I immediately sought self-diagnosis on the web.
 That was when I discovered Plantar fasciitis.

 I have never been one to bother my doctor.
 However this time I was concerned and decided that it was time he earnt his money.
 I made a non-urgent appointment and a week later was the first appointment of the day, a commuter special at seven in the morning.
 It took him five minutes to confirm the problem.
 Ten minutes later I was shocked to find myself signed off from work for a fortnight with strict instruction to refrain from walking, the first time that has ever happened to me.